JustYourFriendlyNeighborhoodProgrammer/Assignment_1/README.md

 2)	(20 points) A company has two different kinds of employees: professional and nonprofessional.
 Generally, professional employees have a monthly salary, whereas nonprofessional employees are paid an hourly rate.
 Similarly, professional employees have a certain number of days of vacation, whereas nonprofessional employees receive vacation hours based on the number of hours they have worked.
 The amount contributed for health insurance is also different for each kind of employee.
-a.
-Use an abstract class Employee to store information common to all employees and to declare member functions for calculating weekly salary (number of hours worked * hourly rate) and computing health care contributions and vacation days earned that week (come up with some rules for these 2) .
+-	Use an abstract class Employee to store information common to all employees and to declare member functions for calculating weekly salary (number of hours worked * hourly rate) and computing health care contributions and vacation days earned that week (come up with some rules for these 2) .
 You need 3 functions (calculating weekly salary, health care contributions, and Vacation days).
-b.
-Define derived classes Professional and Nonprofessional.
+-	 Define derived classes Professional and Nonprofessional.
 Create instance for them.
-c.
-Test your classes.
+-	Test your classes.

 ![image](https://user-images.githubusercontent.com/83984148/194679302-7618854e-8629-4c34-a62a-c6a6a92d28a5.png)
 ![image](https://user-images.githubusercontent.com/83984148/194679419-0eec1c74-3add-4d95-aed0-74b9b7e11df4.png)